OreoBandit/JakmallTechnicalTest/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.
 >
-APP IS TESTED AND WORKING ON ANDROID
+APP IS TESTED AND WORKING ON ANDROID.
-HAVEN'T TESTED IN IOS CAUSE NO XCODE :(
+I HAVEN'T TESTED IN IOS CAUSE NO XCODE :(

 ## Step 1: Start Metro